[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 Jenkins and Ansible serve different primary purposes, so Jenkins cannot fully replace Ansible.
 However, Jenkins can integrate with Ansible to automate infrastructure-related tasks as part of a deployment pipeline.

-While Jenkins can execute scripts that perform some of Ansible’s functions, it lacks Ansible’s advanced configuration management capabilities, idempotency, and infrastructure orchestration features.
+While Jenkins can run scripts that perform some of Ansible’s functions, it lacks Ansible’s advanced configuration management, idempotency, and infrastructure orchestration capabilities.

 In most cases, Jenkins and Ansible complement each other rather than being direct replacements.